 If you really want to perform a great service to humanity, or maybe you know a high school student who needs a resume enhancer, then become a photo volunteer for findagrave.
 There's no better way to verify or document a deceased person's name and dates than to actually find their headstone, take a digital photo of it, and download it onto that person's findagrave webpage.
 And it's not just a matter of finding accurate information on an ancestor.
 When you post a headstone photograph, you are forever preserving an image of that headstone for posterity.
 After all, no one knows better than genealogy buffs that headstones don't last forever.

 I took photos of the headstone of Matthew Wilson, a Civil War Veteran, in the Winchester Cemetery last week that was so old and difficult to read, it may only take 25 more years of surface erosion before it is absolutely indecipherable.
-With a single photo, I have preserved a tiny piece of history. ;)
+With a single photo, I have preserved a tiny piece of history for his ancestors. ;)